figobaek/portfolio-demo/README.md

 ## (1) Analysis of the books data

-### goal: make reading completed prediction algorithm model with the data purchased books and ML
+### Goal: make reading completed prediction algorithm model with the data purchased books and ML

 ### [Process]